luaaan/botadeu/README.md

 # botadeu
-botadeu is a twitch bot mad with node.js using tmi.js
+botadeu is a twitch bot made with node.js using tmi.js

 ## commands